ideckia/action_spotube-control/readme.md

 Opens a basic control-panel with the album cover, play-pause, next, previous buttons

+## On long press

+Force to reconnect to Spotube

 ## Localizations

 The localizations are stored in `loc` directory.
 A JSON for each locale.